What is a Stress Interview? A Guide to Succeed Under Pressure

 Aggressive Questioning

-The reason to ask these questions is to check how well a candidate can adapt to aggression.
-It is also a way to check whether they can stay calm and composed.
+The purpose of these questions is to test how well the candidate can handle aggression and whether they can remain calm and composed under pressure.

 Rude or Intimidating Behavior